 Data encryption may adversely affect performance because of the additional overhead, mainly CPU usage, required to encrypt and decrypt data.
+For more information, see Performance Considerations.

 In addition to encryption, the Control Center implements security through the security permissions defined by the .NET Framework.